AR Makes Us hAPPy

 Lego is set to launch eight AR-focused sets this summer, called Hidden Side Lego.
 These sets are designed to walk the line between physical and virtual experiences.
 Hidden Side features a series of haunted buildings that tell a story about kids using a ghost-hunting app to uncover mysterious events happening in their hometown.
 This series is anticipated to arrive August 2019.

 Warby Parker Glasses App

 Warby Parker is an eyeglass brand that that has leveraged Apple’s face-mapping tech to provide virtual “try on” capabilities.
-The Warby Parker app allows customers can choose a pair of frames, and swipe to initiate a “virtual try-on.”
+The Warby Parker Glasses App allows customers to choose a pair of frames, and swipe to initiate a "virtual try-on.”
 The front-facing camera maps the glasses onto your face, using augmented reality.

 Just a Line

 Google's Just a Line app allows you to add drawings to your real world using augmented reality.
 You can exchange notes with friends, play tic tac toe or share your augmented drawing video with with friends.

 Mondly is a language learning app that provides AR chatbots and visualizations to help make learning dynamic.
 The app covers more than 30 different languages and provides instant feedback on pronunciation and language errors.

 SkyGuide helps you locate stars, planets and constellations with a phone or tablet.
 It can even track real-time positioning of the International Space Station.
 The app is perfect for avid astronomers and those with exposure to clear, dark night skies.